Definitions and Dimensions of Liveness

 Live programming systems give the programmer immediate feedback on the output of a program as it is being edited.

-Although Definition 1 remains an important strand in live-programming research, I believe that Definition 2 has risen to become more prominent, and it is the definition I will focus on for the rest of this essay.
-Definition 2 does a better job of expressing the actual end goal of live programming – giving programmers environments in which they can see what programs do as they edit them.
+Although the Running Definition remains an important strand in live-programming research, I believe that the Feedback Definition has risen to become more prominent, and it is the definition I will focus on for the rest of this essay.
+The Feedback Definition does a better job of expressing the actual end goal of live programming – giving programmers environments in which they can see what programs do as they edit them.
 In the specific case of long-running programs, this may well require editing a program as it runs.
 But this is a technical means to an experiential end in a specific case, not an end in itself.

-A last note on Definition 2: Some, but not all, of the quotes above use the word dynamic to describe feedback that qualifies as live.
+Some, but not all, of the quotes above use the word dynamic to describe feedback that qualifies as live.
 This refers to information that is only available at runtime, like the specific values of variables, in contrast to information available through static analysis, like types.
 I believe access to dynamic information is broadly considered essential to liveness.
 I believe all the authors above would agree that, say, IDEs presenting inferred type annotations to a programmer do not qualify as live.
-Consequently, I include dynamic behavior in my text of Definition 2.
+Consequently, I include dynamic behavior in my text of the Feedback Definition.
 But really, this is another fault line which the definition of liveness may cleave along!
+For instance, since 2020 the LIVE workshop webpage has said Liveness can also mean providing feedback about how the static meaning of the program is changing, such as its type, contradicting the claim I’m making here [].

 Finally, I want to offer a third definition, which, though it is not found explicitly in the literature, is implicitly present in some discussions of liveness and which I would like to carefully distinguish from the above definitions:

-This definition makes live programming a subset of end-user programming: programming by users to fulfill their own needs [].
-But Definition 3 refers to a specific kind of end-user programming.
+In this way, the Use Definition makes live programming a subset of end-user programming: programming by users to fulfill their own needs [].
+But the Use Definition refers to a specific kind of end-user programming.
 Someone making an iOS application for their own use in Xcode is engaging in end-user programming.
 But this person is working much farther from their moment of use than, say, someone writing a one-off shell script to accomplish a task.
-This makes their programming less live, in Definition 3’s sense.
+This makes their programming less live, in the Use Definition’s sense.

 To exhibit ways that these three definitions can overlap or miss one another, here is an assortment of programming situations together with my (rough) best guesses as to how well they satisfy our three definitions of liveness: